HeavyMedl/lists/README.md

 <a name='concatMap'/>
 ###concatMap ([x]|str,f) -> [x]|str
 ------
-**Description**: Array of variables or String obtained by mapping a function over an Array of variables or String and flattening the result
+**Description**: Array of variables or String returned by mapping a function over an Array of variables or String and flattening the result

 **Signature Definition**: Give arg 1 an Array of variables or a String; Give arg 2 a function that produces an Array of variables or String; Get an Array of variables or a String